 (v) The difference between the accelerated and the straight-line depreciation amounts on a per asset basis; and

 (vi) The investments made abroad by the enterprise during the taxable year.
 The information must include the type of investment and the amount thereof and the country of destination.
 If the investment involves shares, the information must include the percentage owned by the enterprise in the capital of the nonresident company and the destination of the amounts invested.
 This information must be provided by June 30 of each taxable year.
+Failure to provide this information or submitting incomplete or erroneous information is subject to fines equal to 10 annual tax units plus one additional tax unit for each month of delay, capped at 50 annual tax units.
+If the relevant investment is made in a tax haven or a jurisdiction with preferential tax regimes, in addition to the above information, the enterprise must also indicate, on an annual basis, the status of the investment, additional investments or disinvestments made, and what the funds received by the investee are destined to be used for.

 Business enterprises are also required to inform their owners, partners or shareholders of the amounts that have been distributed to them, specifying the amounts of the distribution that are subject to the surtax or the additional tax, exempt from those taxes, or revenues that do not constitute taxable income, and the tax credit that such distribution carries with it.